Based on our research, there are two interpretations of “adding audio” to Google Slides. They are:

 From the menu, select Insert > Audio.
 Locate the file on your Google Drive and click the Select button.

-Using click & drag along with formatting options, you can reposition, resize, and color the audio icon.
+Using drag & drop along with formatting options, you can reposition, resize, and recolor the speaker icon.

 Under Format options for the audio icon, there is an Audio playback section.